 Before and during any core exercise, you will need to ensure that your core is activated / engaged: To activate your core, first adopt good postural position and a neutral spine.
 Then, inhale deeply and feel your ribs expand.
 As you exhale, contract your abdominals by pulling your belly button upwards and inwards toward your spine.
 Then, continue to breath normally all the while keeping your belly button pulled inwards and upwards.
 Great, you are now ready to workout.

-Core Training for Trail Running – Our Top Exercises
+Core Training for Trail Runners – Our Top Exercises

 When it comes to core exercises there are literally hundreds of effective techniques and cool variations to choose from.
 However, I think the world needs more trail runners not less (I don’t want to kill any of you off just yet).
 For that reason, I have selected just 12 of my favourites that are great for complimenting the demands of trail running; they’ll strengthen, stabilize and mobilise your core whilst keeping the body guessing by developing those all-important proprioception and coordination skills: